-Georgia joined TALIS in 2014 within the TALIS 2013 cycle.
-The study was implemented through the generous financial support of the Millennium Challenge Corporation (MCC) and Millennium Challenge Account – Georgia (MCA).
-It engaged 394 school principals and 5558 teachers in 400 schools including Azerbaijani language schools.
-The main data collection was implemented in spring, 2014.
+Georgia joined TALIS in 2014 within the TALIS 2013+ cycle.
+Next cycle of the study was conducted in 2018.
+Both cycles of the international study were implemented through the generous financial support of the Millennium Challenge Corporation (MCC) and Millennium Challenge Account – Georgia (MCA).
+It engaged up to 400 school principals and 6000 teachers in 400 schools including Azerbaijani language schools.

 The information TALIS generated will provide Georgian policy makers and education leaders with internationally comparable information on (1) teacher and school principal demographics; (2) workload, roles and functions; (3) opportunities and participation in professional development activities; (4) teacher appraisal and feedback practices; (5) engagement in collaborative practices; (6) teachers and school principals’ satisfaction with their profession and working conditions; (7) teaching and school leadership practices; and (8) beliefs and attitudes about teaching.
 The TALIS national report (1) compares teacher and school characteristics across the country; (2) examines the relationships among various teacher and school principal variables from the perspective of ongoing and planned reforms; and (3) provides recommendations for schools and policy makers.